-Keep in mind important themes, make connections across readings (as well as to the readings from previous weeks), critique an author's claims, and raise questions.
+Starting in week two, students will be required to write weekly discussion posts on Blackboard.
+You must write a total of ten posts over the course of the term that are a minimum of 200 words.
+Each week, the submissions must be posted under the appropriate thread by Monday at noon (12 pm).
+This is a firm deadline.
+Please do NOT simply summarize the week's readings.
+Instead, use these posts as your opportunity to highlight important themes, make connections across readings (as well as to the readings from previous weeks), critique an author's claims, raise questions, and comment on your peers' posts (in a respectful manner of course).
 I am not expecting these to be polished pieces of writing; rather, I am looking at these as proof that you have read that week's material and thought about it critically.

 NOTE: at the end of each post you MUST include at least one question related to the required readings and/or the week's topic.
-These questions will be used as the basis for class discussion.
+These questions will be used as the basis for class discussion and assist your peers who are co-facilitating the presentation for the week.
 These short submissions constitute 20% of your final grade and are worth 2% each.
 You will be graded on a scale from 0.25-2%.